 There are few places in Italy as stunning as the Amalfi Coast with its emerald seas, plunging gorges and pastel villages linked by ancient walking paths.
 This linear walk follows the coast from elegant Amalfi to chic Sorrento, taking in en route vertical Positano and (optional) the beautiful island of Capri.

 The Amalfi Coast is one of the most dramatic coastlines in Europe.
 Mountains jut steeply out of the Mediterranean and picturesque towns nestled in the coves below.
 Walking the ancient hillsides studded with lemon groves and framed by deep gorges, we descend from the Agerola Plain to the quaint towns of Positano, Ravello and of course Amalfi itself.
 No visit to the Bay of Naples would be complete without a trip to see the remains of Pompeii under the imposing volcanic cone of Mount Vesuvius.
 The best is saved till last with arguably the world's best coastal walk: the 'Walk of the Gods'.
-Away from the trails we partake in a favourite traditional pastime and sample incredible food and wine just like the Italians do.
+Away from the trails, sample incredible food and wine just like the Italians do.

 The Amalfi Coast is one of the most dramatic coastlines in Europe.
 Walking the ancient hillsides studded with lemon groves and framed by deep gorges, we descend to the quaint towns of Positano, Ravello and of course Amalfi itself.
 We visit the remains of Pompeii under the imposing volcanic cone of Mount Vesuvius and also tackle the world's best coastal walk: the 'Walk of the Gods'.